hotrodorm/hotrod/hotrod-project/hotrod-dynamicsql/README.md

 **Note**: Sybase ASE implements the ALWAYS variation and the query will crash if a primary key value is provided.
 However, the statement `SET IDENTITY_INSERT <table> ON` can be executed right before the INSERT to enable explicit primary key values.

-#### Oracle Variation
+#### Oracle's Variation

 There's a variation to this query that is used by the Oracle database.
-Oracle needs the name of the primary key column that is auto-generated.
+Oracle explicitly requires the name of the primary key column that is to be retrieved.
 In this case, if the primary key column is `id` the last line of the query definition should take the form:

 ```java
       .endInsertQuery(PrimaryKeyRetrievalMode.IDENTITY_INLINE_KEYS_RESULTSET, null, null, "id");